LoLynne/howard-street-wine--/README.md

 Our project is to create an updated, fully functional website for the company Howard Street Wine Merchant.
 The website will also include a wine quiz to drive sale performance.

 ### Our code can be found in the following branches:
-- feature/quiz-page *quiz page with some working buttons*
+- jackson-branch *quiz page with some working buttons*
 - nextjs *mostly functional basic website design*

 ### Release Notes: